romanowski/blog/debugging_implicits.md

 24: invokevirtual #46                 // Method scala/math/Ordering$.ordered:(Lscala/Function1;)Lscala/math/Ordering;
 ```

-We will analyze that in a moment, but first let's look at out third - and most effective - debugging method.
+We will analyze that in a moment, but first let's look at our third - and most effective - debugging method.

 Scala reflection API
 ------